SamSokolovStudent/VUAmsterdamInternship/Resources/Documents/planofaction.md

 To support the execution of a (systematic) literature review on twinning, generative artificial intelligence (AI) will be used.
 The project focuses on utilizing generative AI in scientific literature, specifically applying various AI models for meta-analyses and shaping new research through the PICO structure.
+> **note**
+> Explain abbreviation PICO (Patient/Population/Problem, Invervention, Comparison/Control, Outcome measures)

 It will employ Large Language Models (LLMs) and statistical models, as well as methods to recommend relevant graphs, models, and other papers for further research.
 This will largely be driven by a semantic search engine using a hot vector database to find the most relevant results from abstracts and papers.

-The relevance and importance of the project lie in delivering a product that can make a genuine difference in the Twinning project at VU Amsterdam and possibly broader general science.
+The relevance and importance of the project lie in delivering a product that can make a genuine contribution to the Twinning project at VU Amsterdam and possibly broader general science.

-The final application should also provide an overview of the entire corpus of articles that have undergone multiple filtration steps to ensure a higher quality of articles on the subject of twinning.
+The final application should also provide an overview of the entire corpus of articles that have undergone multiple filtering steps to ensure a higher quality selection of articles on the subject of twinning.

 #### 1.1.
 Background
 *A description of the background and context of the project.*
+> **note**
+> Maybe Nikki can help out for this subsection?

 ##### 1.1.1 Twinning
 Monozygotic *vs.* dizygotic twins and how they occur in humans, but also in other (mammalian) animals.